digitalbuiltenvironment/Smart-Retrieval/README.md

 ## 🚀 Deployment <a name = "deployment"></a>

-Add additional notes about how to deploy this on a live system.
+How to deploy this on a live system.

 ## ⛏️ Built Using <a name = "built_using"></a>